Rhine River Cruise

 Cologne is a major city on the River and was bustling with people, cyclists and tourists enjoying the summer sun.
 We eventually found the MV Arlene II and said farewell to our trusty bikes .

-The crew put on a show (with a pirate theme) at the evening meal for last night of the cruise.
+The crew put on a show (with a pirate theme) at the evening meal for last night of our Rhine River Cruise.
 It was a bit of fun to end a memorable holiday.

 Some of our friends have asked about how fit you have to be to do one of these holidays.
 Forty kilometres in one day may seem daunting but you have to realise that you are not just cycling from start to finish.
 You are stopping along the way for a cuppa or lunch or to look at a village or sight.